 In other words, at Imagine Lincoln we understand that each student comes to school with a different set of learning needs and varying degrees of academic skill development.
 Therefore, our teachers constantly assess and adapt the instruction per child, based on their individual needs and talents.

-In other words, through differentiated instruction, Imagine Lincoln teachers plan varied approaches to what their students need to learn, how they will learn it, and how they can express what they have learned.
-We believe this differentiated approach to teaching — matching each student’s abilities with appropriate material and adapting to their needs based upon the teacher’s constant assessment of all students — leads to improved academic performance outcomes.
+In other words, through differentiated instruction, Imagine Lincoln teachers plan varied approaches to what their scholars need to learn, how they will learn it, and how they can express what they have learned.
+We believe this differentiated approach to teaching — matching each scholar’s abilities with appropriate material and adapting to their needs based upon the teacher’s constant assessment of all scholars — leads to improved academic performance outcomes.

 Response to Intervention